jefftriplett/jefftriplett.github.io/_drafts/how-do-i-test-1000-objects-in-django/index.md

     return baker.make("news.Post", category=category, title="Post Title")
 ```

 Pytest Fixtures are nice way to reduce the amount of boilerplate code you need for creating and testing objects.
-To use one of your new tests fixtures, you passed them in as a method argument and pytest will pass the fixture into the test function.
+To use one of your new tests fixtures, you pass them in as a method argument and pytest will pass the fixture into the test function.

 #### `tests/test_models.py`